 Making a submission

 Submissions were requested by 17 January 2020.
 The reporting date was 12 February 2020.
 On 2 December 2019, the Senate granted an extension of time for reporting until 26 February 2020.
+On 13 February 2020, the Senate granted an extension of time for reporting until 26 March 2020.

 If you would like to make a submission, you may find it helpful to look at the guide for preparing a submission.
 It includes suggestions on what to include in a submission, a check list, and information about what happens to your submission once it has been received by the committee.